Java APNS library that works on Google App Engine

 A few things to note here:

-1. We named our push queue apns (same name as our module but it can be anything).
+(same name as our module but it can be anything).max-concurrent-requests

-2. We set max-concurrent-requests to 5; it makes sense to set this to a value same as the capacity of our connection pool (see below).
+; it makes sense to set this to a value same as the capacity of our connection pool (see below).target

-3. We set target to apns; tasks will be executed in our apns module.
+; tasks will be executed in our apns

 public class SendPushNotificationToApnsTask implements DeferredTask {